mlflow/mlflow/docs/source/python_api/mlflow.pyfunc.rst

     :members:
     :undoc-members:

 ..
-Include ``PythonModel`` as a class rather than using "automodule" to include documentation For the ``__init__`` method without documenting ``__init__`` for other classes in the same module.
+Include ``PythonModel`` as a class rather than using "automodule" to include documentation for the ``__init__`` method without documenting ``__init__`` for other classes in the same module.
 .. autoclass:: mlflow.pyfunc.model.PythonModel
     :members: